 Hi!
 Welcome to my guide on BARD Mobile.

 In order to use this app, you must have a BARD account or NLS account as you may call it.
-Yeah, I know you are like, awww, but that's how they do it.
+This being the case, the app cannot be used without an account.

 Once you do that, you can sign in with your account credentials.
 Then, hit the login button.

-The app will load for a bit, then you will be in your Bookshelf screen.
+The app will load for a bit, then you will be placed in your Bookshelf screen.
+But before we talk about the Bookshelf, let's check out the tabs at the bottom of the screen.

 Your Bookshelf is your main tab in the BARD Mobile app.